 We used an encoding-model approach (Mitchell et al., 2008; Huth et al., 2012) to model each voxel's response magnitude for each action video as a weighted sum of the elements in the video's feature vector (e.g., individual body parts) using L2 ("ridge") regularized regression.
 Models were fit separately for the two video sets.
-The regularization coefficient ( $\lambda$ ) in each voxel was selected as the value that minimized the mean-squared error of the fit in a 10-fold cross-validation procedure, using the data from the other video set.
+The regularization coefficient (λ) in each voxel was selected from 100 possible values (ranging from 0 to the maximum value that produced a non-null model for that voxel).
+The final λ was the value that minimized the mean-squared error of the fit in a 10-fold cross-validation procedure, using the data from the other video set.
 To ensure that our models were not over-fit, we estimated their ability to predict out of sample using a cross-sets cross-validation procedure.
 This was done by training the model in every voxel, using the data from all 60 videos in one video set.
-We then calculated the predicted response magnitude for the second video set (beta weights from the training model \ feature vector for the held-out video set).
-Finally, the predicted and actual data for the held-out actions were correlated to produce a single cross-validated r-value ( $r{CV}$ ) for each voxel.
+We then calculated the predicted response magnitude for the second video set (beta weights from the training model feature vector for the held-out video set).
+Finally, the predicted and actual data for the held-out actions were correlated to produce a single cross-validated r-value (r{CV}) for each voxel.
 All models were fit using responses from the group data (see Supplement for single-subject results).